BlackSound1/Reuters21578-SPIMI-indexer-and-searcher/README.md

 ## Installation

 Download the Reuters 21578 corpus from <http://www.daviddlewis.com/resources/testcollections/reuters21578/>.

-Make sure the unzipped folder is at the same level as this repository and is called `reuters21578`.
+By default, Subproject 1 assumes that the unzipped corpus is on the same level as this repository and is called `reuters21578`.
+If this is not the case, you can specify the path to the corpus using the `-c` or `--corpus` flag when running the program.
+Use it like `$ python subproject1.py -c "/path/to/corpus/*.sgm"`.
+The path must be written as a string.

 Download the dependencies in `requirements.txt`.
+(This step is unnecessary if using UV).

 ## Running